-It has been a busy year for Cobram District Health, dealing with floods, purchasing and upgrading existing equipment and training new doctors.By Randall Johnston
+It has been a busy year for Cobram District Health, dealing with floods, purchasing and upgrading existing equipment and training new doctors.RANDALL JOHNSTON January 16, 2013 4:14am

 It has been a busy year for Cobram District Health, dealing with floods, purchasing and upgrading existing equipment and training new doctors.